mattermost/mattermost-handbook/operations/research-and-development/product/release-process/feature-release.md

     - Confirm changelog reflects any changes since it was merged (including known issues and contributors from all repositories)
       - Confirm translators have been added
       - Confirm Open Source Components changes have been added
     - Find [www-gitlab-com merge request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests?scope=all&utf8=%E2%9C%93&state=opened&label_name%5B%5D=blog%20post&label_name%5B%5D=release) for latest GitLab release blog post and make request for adding GitLab Mattermost update (see [example request](https://gitlab.com/gitlab-com/www-gitlab-com/merge_requests/2910#note_14096885), [example update](https://about.gitlab.com/2016/07/22/gitlab-8-10-released/#gitlab-mattermost-32)).
-Post to Release Discussion channel with link to request
+Post to ``Release: Self-Managed`` channel with link to request
     - Confirm the required URLs for the blog/release announcement were prepared
 3. QA:
-    - Update Release Discussion header with links to RC instances and testing spreadsheet ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.ghe4vz9zd1v))
+    - Update ``Release: Self-Managed`` header with links to RC instances and testing spreadsheet ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.ghe4vz9zd1v))
-    - Post release testing instructions to Release Discussion channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.u28aar2hx7hg))
+    - Post release testing instructions to ``Release: Self-Managed`` channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.u28aar2hx7hg))
     - Post reminders in Announcements channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.pirw51cwsja5)) and Customer Support channel ([template](https://docs.google.com/document/d/1UvTsvwZXmEL9QPjxmjoIkR2AcwGtOjql8cYRfk2N8eA/edit#bookmark=id.ke0fh13gidni))
     - DM reminders to team members who are not QA or devs, or who are new to release testing
     - Midday: Post reminders about testing, at-mentioning team members whose tests are not yet complete
-    - At end of day, post reminders about release testing in Release Discussion and Announcements channels, DM any team members who have zero test cells marked **Done**
+    - At end of day, post reminders about release testing in ``Release: Self-Managed`` and Announcements channels, DM any team members who have zero test cells marked **Done**
     - Find QA or other teammates to help finish unfinished tests if needed
     - End of day or next morning: Verify all release tests are finished, bring any concerns to Triage/Release meeting
     - Go through all tabs of testing spreadsheet and verify all comments and questions have been filed in Jira as needed